-While NEEP SAYS THEY HAVE A REPORT.
-I’VE GOT DO IT YOURSELF HOME ENERGY AUDITS!!
+While NEEP SAYS, THEY HAVE A REPORT.
+I’VE GOT DO-IT-YOURSELF HOME ENERGY AUDITS!!

-However, a new guide published by Northeast Energy Efficiency Partnerships (NEEP) can help school districts and other building owners save significant money with little to no capital investments by implementing techniques that keep a building operating at peak performance.
+A new guide published by Northeast Energy Efficiency Partnerships (NEEP) can help school districts and other building owners save significant money with little to no capital investments by implementing techniques that keep a building operating at peak performance.

 “This manual focuses on the Northeast and is an extremely valuable tool,” says Karen Verrengia, Energy Manager for Cranston Public Schools in Rhode Island.
 Cranston’s recent effort to reduce energy in schools has yielded $2.4 million dollars in savings.
-“I will be passing on copies to our administration, foremen, senior custodial staff and school committee members while staying involved in the process of shaping the guide and advocating for its implementation,” Verrengia says.
+“I will be passing on copies to our administration, foremen, senior custodial staff, and school committee members while staying involved in the process of shaping the guide and advocating for its implementation,” Verrengia says.

 “I think the NE-CHPS Operations and Maintenance Guide will be very useful in Vermont, where new school construction has slowed in past years and existing schools are the focus,” says Cathy Hilgendorf, School Construction Coordinator of the Vermont Department of Education.
 “Working in tandem with Efficiency Vermont and the Vermont Superintendents Association’s School Energy Management Program, this tool will help Vermont’s existing school buildings achieve greater energy efficiency and improve learning environments across the state.”

 Or you can just buy my books Green Lighting and Do It Yourself Home Energy Audits.
 You will save an exorbitant amount of money so that you can fund EDUCATION NOW!!!